inspiredtomove/main-website/_pages/meditation.md

 | Saturday, December 21 | 11:30 am - 12:15 pm | Meditation | [Rebecca Kitchen, RMT](http://www.rebecca-rmt.com) (Woodstock) | $12 | *Drop-ins welcome*

 Register by email: [ashley@inspiredtomove.ca](mailto:ashley@inspiredtomove.ca).

-## What to bring

-- Yoga mat (some will be available)
-- Light blanket or sweater (some will be available)
-- Small pillow, cushion, or small towel for headrest
-- Eye pillow or eye mask